tinystacks/mkdocs/docs/security.md

 * **AWS Secrets Manager**: Get/put secret value, create/delete secret, get random password, get service quota
 * **AWS Systems Manager**: Get/create/put parameters

 The CloudFormation template deployment that TinyStacks creates begins with the name **TinyStacksRole**.
 If you wish to revoke TinyStacks' access to your AWS account, you can delete this deployment at any time.
-Note that, once deleted, TinyStacks will no longer be able to stand up stacks in your AWS account unless you re-deploy it.
+Note that, once deleted, TinyStacks will no longer be able to stand up, modify, or present the status of stacks in your AWS account unless you re-deploy it.

 ## Git Repository Permissions Required by TinyStacks